Snoring and apnea cause:

 Meet Arash Hakhamian DDS

-Dr. Arash Hakhamian, also known as “Dr. Arash,” is a distinguished dentist—holding a DDS from USC, several fellowships (FICOI, IADFE, FGDIA), and recognized as one of the Top 40 Dentists under 40 and a Top Cosmetic Dentist globally.
+Dr. Arash Hakhamian, also known as “Dr. Arash,” is the CEO of Dentulu and a distinguished dentist—holding a DDS from USC, several fellowships (FICOI, IADFE, FGDIA), and recognized as one of the Top 40 Dentists under 40 and a Top Cosmetic Dentist globally.
 He’s a pioneer in teledentistry and mobile dentistry (co‑founder of Dentulu).

 Meet Shervin Molayem DDS